 Then on August 3, 2015, after the market closed, Allstate announced disappointing second quarter 2015 financial results, reporting a third consecutive quarter of increased auto claims frequency, a 57% decline in operating income, and operating earnings per share that were $0.34 below analysts' consensus estimate.
 Following the earnings release, the Company's CEO stated that the lower quarterly profit was "driven by a deterioration in auto insurance margins" and explained that "[a]uto insurance margins decreased as higher claim frequency and severity more than offset average auto insurance price increases."
 As a result of these revelations, the price of Allstate stock fell $7.04 per share to close at $62.34 per share on August 4, 2015.

 On January 17, 2017, the Court issued an Order appointing Lead Plaintiffs and Counsel.
-Lead Plaintiffs filed a Consolidated Complaint on March 30.
+Lead Plaintiffs filed a consolidated Complaint on March 30.
+Defendants filed a Motion to Dismiss the consolidated Complaint on June 1.
+On February 27, 2018, the Court issued an Order denying Defendants' Motion to Dismiss.